NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 The following steps apply to non-binked enemies only.
 An example enemy is `HeavyRanged`.

-1. In `EnemyDataHandler.lua`, add a `DeathAnimation` and/or `DeathFx` property.
+1. In `EnemyData.lua`, add a `DeathAnimation` and/or `DeathFx` property.
 This should be the `DeathGraphic` of the enemy in `Enemies.sjson` in Hades.
 Also adjust the `DestroyDelay`, which by default is 2 seconds, to fit the `DeathAnimation`.

 ### Duplicate enemy names